moskk1233/moskk1233/README.md

-Hi 👋 My name is Nonpawit Pothinl
+Hi 👋 My name is Nonpawit Pothinil
 =================================

 Study at Faculty of Infomatics Technology, College of Comscience, MSU